Portland-Bit-Devs/portland-bitdevs-upgrade/README.md

 Keep in mind that if the command fails, you may need to put a `sudo` in the command to get it working.

 Once the image is published to the ECR, you can run a Amazon AMI image to run the docker image and host the site.
+The commands below are for a Amazon AMI 2023 Linux image.

 When setting up your Docker AMI instance, you will need these commands to run the image:

     ## in the GUI , change to us-west-2 Oregon region
     sudo yum update -y
     sudo yum install docker -y
     sudo usermod -a -G docker ec2-user  ## NOTE: this command might not actually work